tgarr/vortex/README.md

 Step1 and step2 could be done by running ``` python setup.py ``` at client node, n4.

 ### 3. run UDLs
 After the vector database is constructed, clients could send batch of queries to cascade service.
-Queries are triggered by put KV objects to its first UDL, encode_centroids_search_udl.
-The key prefix to trigger this udl is /rag/emb/py_centroids_search/, which defined in /cfg/dfgs.json.tmp.
-After the key prefix, it is required to have the client identifier and query_batch identifier attached to this key, the format is "/rag/emb/py_centroids_search/client[client_id]_qb[query_batch_id]" (e.g. /rag/emb/py_centroids_search/client5_qb0).
+Queries are triggered by putting KV objects to its first UDL, encode_centroids_search_udl.

+- The key prefix to trigger this udl is /rag/emb/py_centroids_search/, which defined in /cfg/dfgs.json.tmp.
+After the key prefix, the key could have the identifier for this batch of requests as its suffix.
+The recommended format is "/rag/emb/py_centroids_search/client[client_id]_qb[query_batch_id]" (e.g. /rag/emb/py_centroids_search/client5_qb0).

+- The value is a list of queries in bytes formats.

 We wrote an example query using cascade python client API, client_query.py.
-One can test and run it in any client nodes, n4, n5 or n6.
+One can test and run it in any client nodes.

 # Docker image